starlitriver/starlitriver.github.io/content/index.md

 i aim to continuously add to this repository for the purpose of creating a wiki of academic knowledge - if one day i forget about all these, i would have an accessible, clear and concise wiki to help me.

+all knowledge is good knowledge

 ## usage

 i'm honored that you'll use these notes! this network of notes is best accessed offline for easier navigation and appearance - see the [github repository](https://github.com/starlitriver/starlitriver.github.io) to make reading much easier!

-to find something quickly use the search bar with control + k try it out and always remember that the search feature exists :)
+always press the `/` key to search for something

-the pages are organized with links hence it's useful to navigate using the graph views - you can find the local graph at the top right corner, and the global graph can be found pressing the icon in the corner of the local graph
+these pages are mostly organized with links though some pages have [tags](/tags) so it's useful to navigate using the graph views you can find the local graph at the top right corner you can find the global graph by pressing the icon in the corner of the local graph

 as an alternative, you can use the file explorer to navigate the hierarchy - the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields)

-some interesting pages have [tags](/tags)

 ## ted talk